pachadotdev/freedomhouse/docs/docs/README.md

 in a single tidy table.
 This is useful for text mining and sentiment analysis.

+Another addition of mine was is to add translations, such as the side package `casadelalibertad`.

 ## Installation

 You can install the development version of freedom from